How Bad Would War With North Korea Be?

 Since 2011, North Korea has carried out 98 ballistic missile tests and six underground nuclear tests overall.
 The most recent, on Sept.
 3, clocked in around 120 kilotons and North Korea was quick to claim it had successfully tested a hydrogen bomb.
 The tests have also revealed the isolated state's increasing technical sophistication: on July 4 and July 28, North Korean state media said it had tested intercontinental ballistic missiles (ICBMs) capable of reaching the mainland U.S.

-The report offers different scenarios based on the assumption that North Korea has a nuclear arsenal of some 20-25 warheads.
+The report offers hypothetical scenarios based on the assumption that North Korea has a nuclear arsenal of some 20-25 warheads.
 The warheads are estimated to range from 15 kilotons — about the size of the "Little Boy" bomb dropped on Hiroshima in 1945, killing more than 200,000 — to 250 kilotons — the estimated strength of a thermonuclear weapon.
 The report suggests that were North Korea to launch its entire arsenal against Tokyo (population 37.9 million) and Seoul (24.1 million), casualties in each city could reach as high as 3.8 million.

 Read More: How the Japanese Are Preparing for a North Korean Nuclear Attack